lmiller1990/design-pattenrns-for-vuejs/API-REQUESTS.md

   })
 })
 ```
+\begin{center}
+Mocking Vuex.
+\end{center}

 Since we are mocking the Vuex store now, we have bypassed `axios` entirely.
-The lure of this style of test is a double edged sword.
-There is generally less code.
+This style of test is tempting at first.
+There is less code to write.
+It's very easy to write.
 You can also directly set the `state` however you like - in the snippet above, `dispatch` doesn't actually update the state.

-Again, the test didn't require much changing - we are no longer passing a `store` to `render` (since we are not even using a store, we mocked it out entirely).
-The assertions against `mockDispatch` also became an assertion that a `login` action was dispatched, as opposed to a HTTP call to the correct endpoint.
+Again, the actual test code didn't change much - we are no longer passing a `store` to `render` (since we are not even using a store, we mocked it out entirely).
+We don't have `mockPost` any more - instead we have `mockDispatch`.
+The assertion against `mockDispatch` became an assertion that a `login` action was dispatched with the correct payload, as opposed to a HTTP call to the correct endpoint.

-The real problem is this: if you delete the `login` action from the `store.js` - the test will *continue to pass*.
-This is scary - the tests are all green, which should give you confidence everything is working correctly, when, in fact, your entire application is completely broken.
+There is a big problem.
+Even if you delete the `login` action from the store, the test will *continue to pass*.
+This is scary!
+The tests are all green, which should give you confidence everything is working correctly.
+In reality, your entire application is completely broken.

 This is not the case with the test using a real Vuex store - breaking the store correctly breaks the tests.
 There is only one thing worse than a code-base with no tests - a code-base with *bad* tests.
 At least if you have not tests, you have no confidence, which generally means you spend more time testing by hand.
 Tests that give false confidence are actually worse - they lure you into a false sense of security.
 Everything seems okay, when really it is not.

-## Mock Less - mock the last dependency in the chain
+## Mock Less - mock the lowest dependency in the chain

 The problem with the above example is we are mocking too far up the chain.
 Good tests are as production like as possible.
 This is the best way to have confidence in your test suite.
 This diagram shows the dependency chain in the `<login>` component: